storageos/storageos.github.io/_docs/operations/managing-host-storage.md

 ## Option 1: Mount Additional Devices

-This option enables operators to expand the cluster's available space at any time without having to stop any service or forcing operational downtime.
-The expansion of disk is transparent for applications or StorageOS Volumes.
+This option enables operators to expand the cluster's available space at any time without having to stop applications or forcing operational downtime.
+The expansion of disk is transparent for applications and StorageOS Volumes.
 StorageOS will use the new available space to create new data files.

 1. Context